Alfred Hair: Style

 Hair signed his original works "A. Hair."
 Several dozen paintings produced in 1966 and 1967 were signed "Freddy."
 According to his widow, the Freddy paintings were collaborative works in which she painted the backgrounds and Hair completed all of the detail work.

 Personal life

-Hair was married to Doretha Hair (later Truesdell) and he had five children.
+Hair was married to Doretha Hair (later Truesdell) with whom he had four children, Alfred Jr., Sherry, Roderick and Lisa.
 On 9 August 1970, Hair was shot to death during a barroom dispute.